cspades/predi-home/README.md

 To control the features of and actuate the predicted trajectory of the smart home, as well as communicate data between the smart home simulation and the Cloud, I will utilize an [STM Nucleo 32F446RE](https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html#overview) programmed via [Mbed IDE](https://www.mbed.com/en/) and connected to [Amazon Web Services](https://aws.amazon.com/) to train an adaptive neural network or random forest that learns various time-domain functions for all the appliances/computers in the smart home via [IoT](https://aws.amazon.com/iot-core/?hp=tile&so-exp=below) and [SageMaker](https://aws.amazon.com/sagemaker/?hp=tile&so-exp=below).

-## Prior Work in Smart Home Automation and Machine Learning

-TODO

 ## Tech & Resources

 **Project Website** - [cspades / predi-home](https://cspades.github.io/predi-home/)